amanLRays/amanLRays/README.md

 # 💫 About Me:
+🙋🏻‍♂️ Hi, I’m Aman Kumar
+<br>🧑 I am a Mobile Application Developer primarily working with React Native for cross-platform development, and I also have hands-on experience in native Android development using Java and Kotlin.
+I enjoy building scalable, user-friendly applications that solve real-world problems.<br>
+🏛️ I have worked on multiple government projects, contributing to production-level mobile applications with real users and real impact.<br>
+🎥 I was also a freelance video content creator at GeeksforGeeks, where I taught Android App Development, helping learners understand concepts from basics to practical implementation.<br>
-🙋🏻‍♂️Hi, I’m Aman Kumar<br>🧑🏻‍💻I have good knowledge of the Android SDK and its various tools, as well as experience with programming languages such as Java and Kotlin.
-As an Android developer, I enjoy creating innovative, user-friendly applications that can help solve real-world problems.<br>🤖I am a creative person with a keen eye for design and a passion for exploring new ideas.
-I enjoy experimenting with different technologies and techniques to create unique and visually appealing applications.<br>📚Currently I'm learning React Native to build apps that work seamlessly across different platforms.
-Excited to broaden my skills and create versatile solutions for various devices. <br>
+🤖 I am a creative person with a keen eye for design and a passion for exploring new ideas.
+I like experimenting with different technologies and tools to create clean, efficient, and visually appealing applications.<br>
+📚 I am always eager to learn new technologies, improve my skills, and build versatile solutions that work seamlessly across multiple platforms.<br>

 ## 🌐 Socials: